Financial-Times/careers/internal-products.md

 > As a Senior 2 engineer you are known for your leadership and influence well beyond yourself.
 This influence could be through tech leading, line managing, mentoring, or leading projects outside of your day-to-day work.
 As a Senior 2 engineer, you thrive on seeing ill-defined or difficult projects through to completion.
 You are great at spotting issues and helping your team navigate them.
 You also have a deep technical understanding and willingness to help others for a particular technology or product.

 #### Principal Engineer
-> Coming soon
+> As a Principal Engineer in Internal Products you oversee one or two of our feature teams and collaborate with your fellow principal engineers and tech director in setting the wider tech and people strategy.
+Your day-to-day involves a combination of engineering management, people development, building relationships across disciplines software architecture, software architecuture, coding, internal public speaking, stakeholder management, recruitment and more.
+You thrive on finding the optimal balance between those responsibilities while playing to your strengths and those of your peers and reports.

 ### The team: Internal Products

 Our team is Internal Products, one of the five FT Technology Groups.
 Our mission is to enable our peers (in tech and beyond) to do [their best work](https://twitter.com/commuterjoy/status/1054448365541490690).
 We do this in a variety of ways: finding a team [the right tool for the job](http://matt.chadburn.co.uk/notes/buy-or-build.html), helping them automate the most tedious parts of their work so they can invest in the valuable tasks they truly care about, discovering new ways in which to bring value to the business, and more.

-We are made up of the following feature teams:
+We are made up of the following feature teams in 2020:

 **Incubate**\
 Seed a handful of innovative projects every year that may turn into The Next Big Thing.
 2020 is centered around automation.